-Leading opinion mining company BrandsEye, in partnership with strategic and emergency management consulting firm Nusura Inc., is working with Dr. Michele Wood and Dr. Hamilton Bean to monitor social media conversations related to Hurricane Florence and share real-time, accurate insights about the situation as it develops.
-Michele Wood, PhD is a Professor and Chair of the Department of Public Health at California State University, Fullerton and Hamilton Bean, PhD, MBA, APR, is Associate Professor and Director of Graduate Studies in the Department of Communication at the University of Colorado Denver.
+Leading opinion mining company BrandsEye, in partnership with strategic and emergency management consulting firm Nusura, Inc., is working with Dr. Michele Wood and Dr. Hamilton Bean to monitor social media conversations related to Hurricane Florence and share real-time, accurate insights about the situation as it develops.
+Michele Wood, PhD, is a professor and chair of the Department of Public Health at California State University, Fullerton and Hamilton Bean, PhD, MBA, APR, is an associate professor and director of graduate studies in the Department of Communication at the University of Colorado Denver.

-“Social media is a game changer for emergency managers, redefining how we understand, prepare for, respond to and recover from catastrophic disasters,” said Mark Amann, CEO Nusura.
-“These digital conversations provide rich insights in real-time that help us better understand what’s happening, and inform our decisions about how to respond, and ultimately save more lives.”
+“Social media is a game changer for emergency managers, redefining how we understand, prepare for, respond to, and recover from catastrophic disasters,” said Mark Amann, CEO of Nusura.
+“These digital conversations provide rich insights in real time that help us better understand what’s happening and inform our decisions about how to respond, and ultimately save more lives.”

-Today, Hurricane Florence is already beginning to drop another trillions of gallons of rain over North and South Carolina, Virginia, Georgia and several other states.
-With BrandsEye, Nusura and their research partners are able to continuously seek, gather and analyse mentions based on predefined criteria across online and social media.
+Today, Hurricane Florence is already beginning to drop another trillion gallons of rain over North and South Carolina, Virginia, Georgia, and several other states.
+With BrandsEye, Nusura and their research partners are able to continuously seek, gather, and analyze mentions based on predefined criteria across online and social media.
 Sophisticated machine learning algorithms evaluate each mention to ensure relevance and the discovery of useful metadata.
-BrandsEye’s unique human ‘Crowd’ can accurately verify the sentiment contained in the mentions and the topics driving that sentiment to deliver insights for response.
+BrandsEye’s unique human “Crowd” can accurately verify the sentiment contained in the mentions and the topics driving that sentiment to deliver insights for response.

-Colin Habberton, Director of Global Partnerships at BrandsEye notes, “The ability to identify, structure and visualise accurate social data in real-time during emergency situations is essential to enhance responsiveness to critical needs.”
+Colin Habberton, Director of Global Partnerships at BrandsEye, notes, “The ability to identify, structure, and visualize accurate social data in real time during emergency situations is essential to enhance responsiveness to critical needs.”

 Follow us over the coming days on Twitter at @BrandsEye and @Nusura for real-time insights about Hurricane Florence, brought to you by the social media crowd.